mochimilk/tangerine-sunshine/_posts/2020-05-07-winter-triton-fest-2020.md

 ## Role

 I wore many hats in this project as a lot of the staff was out for winter break 😭.
 However, it challenged me to build a project independently.
-For this project, I built the UX/UI, the brand design, and the social media assets.
+For this project, I built the **UX/UI, the brand design, and the social media assets**.

 ## Brainstorming